-Graduate research programs at UTS are structured in accordance with the Graduate Research Education Framework (GREF).
+Graduate research programs at UTS are guided by the Graduate Research Education Framework (GREF).

-This framework articulates the support they will receive and are expected to engage with while undertaking a graduate research degree at UTS.
+This framework articulates the support students receive and are expected to engage with while undertaking a graduate research degree at UTS.

 The UTS Graduate Research Education Framework: